arogozhnikov/arogozhnikov.github.io/_posts/2020-01-01-trick-for-model-comparison.markdown

 ## What is suggested: twin training

 Models can be trained **side-by-side within the same process**, with as high similarity in the training process as possible.
+Same batches, same augmentations, and of course the same datasets.

 - If models, say, have identical architecture, their initial weights should be identical (easy to achieve in any DL framework).
   - As we know, initial state influences optimization, in some cases drastically (that's not desirable, but happens).